gasgiant/Camera-Shake/README.md

 ```
 ### One-liners

-Class `CameraShakePresets` allows to generate useful shake types with one line of code.
+Class `CameraShakePresets` allows to generate common shake types with one line of code.
 You can use it like in the example above.

 __ShortShake3D__
 Suitable for short and snappy shakes in 3D.
 Rotates camera in all three axes.
 Uses `BounceShake` algorithm.